-Dr. Craig joined the company in September 2008 as our Senior Vice President of Development and Operations.
-Under the terms of his agreement with the company, dated July 24, 2008, Dr. Craig receives an annual base salary of \$275,000 per year, with a target bonus of up to 25% of his base salary.
-Pursuant to his July 2008 employment agreement, we granted Dr. Craig an option to purchase 200,000 shares of our common stock.
-This option will vest over 48 months, with one-quarter of the shares vesting on the first anniversary of the date on which Dr. Craig's employment began and with the remaining shares vesting, subject to his continued employment by the company, at the rate of 1/48th per month on the last day of each month during the ensuing 36 months.
+Dr. Craig joined the company in September 2008 as our senior vice president of development and operations.
+Under the terms of his agreement with the company, dated July 24, 2008, Dr. Craig has received an annual base salary of \$275,000 per year, with a target bonus of up to 25% of his base salary.
+Effective January 2010, however, we increased his target bonus to 30%.
+Pursuant to Dr. Craig's July 2008 employment agreement, we granted him an option to purchase 200,000 shares of our common stock.
+This option will vest over 48 months, with one-fourth of the shares vesting on the first anniversary of the date on which Dr. Craig's employment began and with the remaining shares vesting, subject to his continued employment by the company, at the rate of 1/48th per month on the last day of each month during the ensuing 36 months.

-Mr. Stratton joined the company in February 2007 as our General Counsel.
+Mr. Stratton joined the company in February 2007 as our general counsel.
 Under the terms of his agreement with the company, dated February 2, 2007, Mr. Stratton initially received an annual base salary of \$220,000 per year, with a target bonus of up to 20% of his base salary.
-In February 2008, however, we increased his base salary to \$250,000.
-Pursuant to his February 2007 employment agreement, we granted Mr. Stratton an option to purchase 150,000 shares of our common stock.
-This option will vest over 48 months, with one-quarter of the shares vesting on the first anniversary of the date on which Mr. Stratton's employment began and with the remaining shares vesting, subject to his continued employment by the company, at the rate of 1/48th per month on the last day of each month during the ensuing 36 months.
+Over time, however, we have increased Mr. Stratton's base salary and target bonus so that they are, respectively, \$275,000 and 30% of his base salary.
+Pursuant to Mr. Stratton's February 2007 employment agreement, we granted him an option to purchase 150,000 shares of our common stock.
+This option will vest over 48 months, with one-fourth of the shares vesting on the first anniversary of the date on which Mr. Stratton's employment began and with the remaining shares vesting, subject to his continued employment by the company, at the rate of 1/48th per month on the last day of each month during the ensuing 36 months.

-Severance arrangements: Each of our executive officers, with the exception of Mr. Stratton, has entered into a severance agreement with the company under which he or she would receive payments upon termination of his or her employment by us without cause2 or consequent to a change of control or, in the case of Mr. McGlynn, by virtue of disability.
+Severance arrangements.
+Each of our executive officers has entered into a severance agreement with the company under which he or she would receive payments upon termination of his or her employment by us without cause4 or consequent to a change of control or, in the case of Mr. McGlynn, by virtue of disability.

-In the case of Mr. McGlynn, upon termination without cause, we would continue to pay salary and provide benefits for one year, at the base wage rate then in effect.
-If the termination of Mr. McGlynn's employment were associated with a change of control, the company would pay (in a lump sum) (i) two years of salary and the reasonably projected cost of healthcare benefits, (ii) a bonus with respect to the termination year at 25% of the base salary, pro-rated for the portion of the year served, and (iii) a tax gross up; in addition, all unvested stock options would vest and all stock options would be exercisable for two years after termination.
+In the case of Mr. McGlynn, upon termination without cause, we would continue to pay his salary and provide benefits for one year, at the base wage rate then in effect.
+If the termination of Mr. McGlynn's employment were associated with a change of control, the company would pay (in a lump sum) (i) two years of his salary and the reasonably projected cost of healthcare benefits, (ii) a bonus with respect to the termination year at 25% of the base salary, pro-rated for the portion of the year served, and (iii) a tax gross up for his continued healthcare benefits.
+In addition, all unvested stock options would vest and all stock options would be exercisable for two years after termination.
 If Mr. McGlynn's employment were terminated on account of disability, we would continue to pay his salary for up to six months (or until he obtained other employment or became eligible for disability income under a company plan, if sooner).

-2 Or termination by the executive officer for good reason, as defined in the agreement.
+4 Or termination by the executive officer for good reason, as defined in their respective agreements.